 On May 30, 2014, the Company issued a third convertible note payable for \$50,000.
 The Company agreed to pay 8% interest per annum on the principal amount and the maturity date is May 30, 2015.
 The note is convertible at the option of the holder at any time after 180 days at a rate of 55% of the lowest trading bid price of the Company's common stock for the ten prior trading days including the date upon which the conversion notice was received.
 The convertible note is treated as stock settled debt under ASC 480 and accordingly the Company is accreting a \$40,909 put premium over 180 days from the execution of the convertible note.
-During the year ended June 30, 2015, the Company has accreted the remaining \$34,273 of the put premium as \$6,636 had been accreted at June 30, 2014, resulting in the put premium being fully expensed.
+During the year ended June 30, 2015, the Company has accreted the remaining \$34,273 of the put premium as \$6,636 had been accreted in a prior period, resulting in the put premium being fully expensed.
 During the year ended June 30, 2015, the Company converted \$50,000 of principal and accrued interest of \$3,346 into shares of the Company's common stock (See Note 8).
 Additionally, this conversion resulted in a \$40,909 reduction of the put premium.
 As of June 30, 2015, this note was fully converted.

 In addition to each of the above initial convertible promissory notes ("initial convertible notes"), the Company issued to each lender another convertible promissory note for the same amounts of \$75,000, \$75,000 and \$50,000 termed "Back-End Notes".
 These notes have the same terms as the initial convertible notes.
 Each Back-End Note shall initially be paid for by an offsetting promissory note issued to the Company by the lender ("Note Receivable") provided that prior to the conversion of the Back-End Notes, the holders must have paid off the Notes Receivable in cash.
-The Notes Receivable were due on January 30, 2015, unless the Company does not meet the "current public information" requirement pursuant to Rule 144, in which case both the Back-End Notes and the Notes Receivable may both be cancelled.
+The Notes Receivable were due on January 30, 2015, unless the Company did not meet the "current public information" requirement pursuant to Rule 144, in which case both the Back-End Notes and the Notes Receivable could both be cancelled.
 The Notes Receivable are initially secured by the pledge of the Back-End Notes, but may be exchanged for other collateral with an appraised value of at least \$50,000, upon Company's approval following a three (3) day written notice to the Company.
 The term of the Notes Receivable and the Back-End Notes are one year, upon which the outstanding principal and interest is payable.
-The amounts funded plus accrued interest under Back-End Notes are convertible into common stock at any time after the requisite Rule 144 holding period (subject to the condition above for the Back-End Notes), at a conversion price equal to 55% of the lowest trading bid price in the ten (10) trading days prior to the conversion.
+The amounts funded plus accrued interest under Back-End Notes), at a conversion price equal to 55% of the lowest trading bid price in the ten (10) trading days prior to the conversion.
 The \$50,000 Back-End Note was issued as noted below.